ahdinosaur/bitcoin101/src/documents/slides/bitcoin-infrastructure/intro.html.md

 order: 0
 ---

-# time to rethink banks
+# time to rethink money infrastructure

-new money, why not new banking?
+new money, why not new infrastructure?